 Let's start with a candid acknowledgment that might stir some feelings, but honesty is crucial.
 There's no denying that the "black album" marked a pivotal moment, whether you enjoyed it or not.
 Now, here's where we might draw a parallel, possibly even a comparison to Pearl Jam's "Vitalogy," where the magic or aura seemed to diminish.
 While subsequent albums, excluding "St. Anger," weren't necessarily bad, they didn't quite capture the same powerful Metallica magnet.
 Consequently, these later albums were perceived as less exhilarating or influential compared to the initial ones, despite the captivating renditions of songs from those albums in performances like "S&M" or live shows.

-Before the release of the album "Load", Metallica intended to release a double album, they started working on the songs, finished demos and recorded a little more than half of them.
-But when they saw that the release date of the album was approaching they decided not to wear themselves out to death and release the songs that had already been recorded as a separate album.
-The album "Load" was released in June 1996.
-Metallica went on a tour to promote the album which lasted a little over a year and when the tour ended they returned to work on the second part, the second album.
+Before the release of "Load," Metallica initially planned a double album.
+They delved into songwriting, completed demos, and recorded just over half of the intended tracks.
+However, as the album's release date loomed, they decided not to exhaust themselves and opted to release the recorded songs as a separate album.
+Thus, "Load" hit the shelves in June 1996.
+Metallica embarked on a tour to promote the album, lasting a little over a year.
+Upon concluding the tour, they returned to work on the second part, the second album.

-By the way, this is the last album on which bassist Jason Newsted plays!
+Indeed, it's worth noting that "Reload" marks the last album on which bassist Jason Newsted played with Metallica.